outhash

 One of my earliest memories of the Phillies is a game in the mid-60s at Connie Mack Stadium against the great Willie Mays and the San Francisco Giants.
 I went to the game with my cub scout den from Delphi, PA, which is near Schwenksville.
 All I remembered about the game was that it went extra innings, that it was on a weekend afternoon, probably a Saturday, and that Mays hit a triple, sliding into 3rd just ahead of the throw.

 I also remembered that our group had seats in the bleachers on the 3rd base side, so we had a good view of that exciting play.
 The slide would've happened in the part of the field closest to us.
-I treasured the memory, thinking of the Mays' triple as one of the most exciting baseball plays I had ever seen, especially in person.
+I treasured the memory, thinking of the Mays' triple as one of the most exciting baseball plays in sports.
 But I couldn't remember the date, score, or anything else about the game, like who won.
 And over the years, I even wondered if I'd imagined that wondrous triple.

-The Phillies lineup that day featured stalwarts from a strong roster--Johnny Callison, Dick Allen, Bill White, Cookie Rojas, and Tony Taylor.
-It even included future celebrity announcer Bob Uecker, the backup catcher who started that day.
+The Phillies lineup that day featured stalwarts from a strong roster--Johnny Callison, Dick Allen, Cookie Rojas, and Tony Taylor.
+It even included future celebrity announcer Bob Uecker, the backup catcher who started that day, and Bill White, the future National League president.

 Back then, the Giants were perennially one of the best teams in the 10-team National League.
-Besides Mays, their roster featured stars like Willie McCovey, Matty and Jesus Alou, Orlando Cepeda, Juan Marichal, Gaylord Perry, and a 44-year-old Warren Spahn.
+Besides Mays, they had stars like Willie McCovey, Matty and Jesus Alou, Juan Marichal, Gaylord Perry, and a 44-year-old Warren Spahn.

-Mays batted 3rd for the Giants and went 2 for 7, both hits coming off Phillies starter Bob Buhl in regulation.
-In both cases, he scored on RBI hits by Willie McCovey, the Giants' cleanup hitter.
-Mays was 35 that year, and he batted .288, with 37 home runs, and 103 RBI.
-1966 was actually a down year for Mays, as he had raked .317, 52 HR, and 112 RBIs in 1965, one of his two MVP years.
+37-year-old Bob Buhl started for the Phillies vs. versus 25-year-old lefty Ray Sadecki for the Giants.
+Mays batted 3rd for the Giants and went 2 for 7 with two runs scored, both hits coming off Buhl in regulation.
+Mays was 35 that year, and he hit .288, with 37 HR, and 103 RBI.
+1966 was actually a down year for Mays, as he had raked .317, 52 HR, and 112 RBI in 1965, one of his two MVP years.
 By the way, Mays also won Gold Glove awards every year from 1957 through 1968.
 Say hey, indeed!

 But the box score showed no triple.
 Just a single and a double.
 What!?
 Had I dreamt that perfect feet-first slide into 3rd, one of my most cherished baseball memories?
 Say it ain't so!

-The Play-By-Play section of the box score told the tale: Mays got a single off Buhl in the 6th, and he advanced to 3rd on an error by Cookie Rojas, the Phillies' centerfielder.
-Mays didn't hit a triple, but I did see him slide into 3rd on a close play.
+The Play-By-Play section of the box score told the tale: Mays got a single off Buhl in the 6th and advanced to 3rd on an error by Cookie Rojas, the Phillies' centerfielder that day.
+(Rojas usually played 2nd base.)
+So Mays didn't hit a triple, but I did see him slide into 3rd on a close play.
 What a relief!
 I was at least half right.

 But this game wasn’t exciting enough for the cub scouts.
 As I dimly recall, by the 6th or 7th inning the scouts weren’t paying attention.
 Most of us were either sleeping, bickering, napping, wandering the bowels of the stadium, or just staring at nothing in particular.

 Going into the bottom of the 9th, the Phils were down to the Giants, 5-4.
-Tony Gonzalez, a high average hitter, replaced Rojas and opened the inning with a single.
+Tony Gonzalez replaced Rojas in center and opened the inning with a single.

 A bunt and a ground out later, and Gonzalez was on 3rd with 2 outs.
-Phil Linz, a former Yankee and backup infielder for the Phils who had taken over for Phil Groat at shortstop, hit a chopper to 3rd.
+Phil Linz, a backup infielder for the Phils who had taken over for Phil Groat at shortstop, hit a chopper to 3rd.

-As Frank Dolson of the Inquirer reported, "The ball took a high hop and glanced off the glove of 3rd baseman Jim Davenport," allowing Gonzalez to score, which tied the game and sent it into extra innings.
+As Frank Dolson of the Inquirer reported, "The ball took a high hop and glanced off the glove of 3rd baseman Jim Davenport," allowing Gonzalez to score.
+Tie game.
+Extra innings.

 "I thought he'd catch it," Linz said about his game tying hit.
 "It was, well ... a miracle."

 The Phillies brought right-handed reliever Terry Fox into the game in the 10th.
 Fox had been purchased from the Tigers in May, and he proceeded to shut out the mighty Giants for six innings.
-In three of those innings, the leadoff batter got on, but each time, Fox pitched out of a jam.
+In three of those innings, the leadoff batter got on, but Fox pitched out of a jam each time.
 In the 11th, for example, the first two batters singled -- 1st and 3rd, no outs.
 A bad situation.
 But the next batter hit into a double play, and luckily the runner on 3rd didn't go.
 A fly ball out, and the inning was over, still tied.

-In the bottom of the 15th, with the score still tied, the Giants brought in reliever Joe Gibbon.
-Bill White singled.
+Giants reliever Frank Linzy matched Fox with scoreless innings, and the game moved to the bottom of the 15th with the score still tied.
+The Giants brought in reliever Joe Gibbon.
+White singled.
 Clay Dalrymple, who had replaced Uecker behind the plate, bunted White to 2nd.
 Gonzalez then singled to left on the first pitch.
-The Giants leftfielder, Jim Hart, fumbled the ball, allowing White to score, finally ending the game.
+The Giants leftfielder, Jim Hart, fumbled the ball, allowing White to score, ending the game.

 The Inquirer called the game a "thrilling, come-from-behind triumph."
-I'm sure the cub scouts and our den master all cheered just so we and the other 31,531 fans could finally go home.
+I'm sure the cub scouts and our den master cheered just so we and the other 31,531 fans could finally load into the bus and go home.

 Reliever Terry Fox's six shutout innings for the Win are amazing to consider.
-Relief pitchers rarely pitch that long, then or now, and he held the mighty Giants offense to only four hits.
+Relief pitchers rarely pitch that long, then or now, and he held the formidable Giants offense to only four hits.
 Mays went 0-3 against Fox.
-The Inquirer wrote an article about him the next day, calling him a "Matinee Hero."
+The Inquirer wrote an article about him the next day, calling Fox a "Matinee Hero."

-At 89, Fox now lives in New Iberia, Louisiana.
+At age 90, Fox now lives in New Iberia, Louisiana.
 After some internet sleuthing, I found his phone number and called him.

 "I remember the game because it went extra innings, and we were able to control it and win," he told me.
 "That made a big difference.
 I did what the Phillies got me for.
 The Giants were trying to get to the championship.
 I also remember the umpire telling me after the game that it was the best game he had ever seen."